Location4, Pembroke Gardens, Dublin 4, Ireland

 LEED ConsultancyMott McDonald

-From the architect.
+Text description provided by the architects.
 Google Ireland opens the doors to its thriving new campus: Four buildings located in the heart of Dublin’s historic docklands district!
 With over 47’000 m2 of unique office space, the campus represents an amazing workplace for Google’s ever growing sales, marketing, finance and engineering teams, coming from more than 65 countries and speaking over 45 languages.

 Masterplanned by the Swiss architecture studio Camenzind Evolution in collaboration with local firm Henry J. Lyons Architects, the campus represents the Google EU Headquarters and serves as the center for sales and finances in Europe, the Middle East and Africa (EMEA).